nirvanasupermind/skink/SPEC.md

 ## 2.4 Literals
 A literal is the source code representation of a value of a type.
-Literals including integer literals, floating-point literals, and string literals.
+Literals include integer literals, floating-point literals, string literals, object literals, and tuple literals.

 ### 2.4.1 Integer Literals
 An integer literal consists of one or more ASCII digits from `0` to `9` optionally suffixed with a letter `L` or `l`, representing a positive integer.